Entry to the TeenTech Awards competition for 2021 is free of charge.

 Teachers: If you wish to be considered for Teacher of the Year the short 400 word report on how you have run the Awards should be uploaded at the same time.

-The TeenTech website has a Stage 1 registration page and a Stage 2 upload form to help you submit your entry.
+The TeenTech website has a Stage 2 upload form to help you submit your entry.

 Stage 3: Project showcase at the TeenTech Awards Ceremony

-Guidelines for how to prepare for the final will be sent to all finalists.
+Guidelines for how to prepare for the finals will be sent to all finalists.

 All submissions must be original work.